Finding Hope & Help for Healing

 Trauma-Sensitive, Attachment-Focused Therapies

-The most important component in helping a traumatized child to heal is a strong, therapeutic parent (primary caregiver).
-You can learn more about becoming a Therapeutic Parent on this website, as well as our ATN’s Learning Center.
+The most important component in helping a child impacted by trauma to heal is a strong, therapeutic parent (primary caregiver).
+You can learn more about becoming a Therapeutic Parent on this website,.
 For ongoing support, education and encouragement in your Therapeutic Parenting journey, consider joining ATN.

 The second most important component is trauma-sensitive, attachment-focused therapy.
 ATN actively encourages ALL families to work with therapists who specialize in attachment & trauma.
 While experts aren’t readily available in all areas throughout the US and the world, we urge you to seek out experienced professionals, even if it means traveling, working remotely, arranging for local therapists to be trained, or finding a professional willing to come to you.